Professor Hilary L Bekker

 - Position: Professor of Medical Decision Making

-- Areas of expertise: Patient Decision Aid Research and Development; Shared Decision Making Intervention and implementation; Decision Science Methods; Patient and Health Professional Decision Research.
+- Areas of expertise: Patient Decision Aid Research; Shared Decision Making Intervention Research; Decision Science Methods; Patient and Health Professional Decision Research.

 - Email: H.L.Bekker@leeds.ac.uk